 - Or a manufacturer discontinues a product without giving you a warning

-- You suddenly find out that you have less number of items than you thought & you have no clue about the miscalculation
+- You suddenly find out that you have less stock levels than you thought & you have no clue about the miscalculation

 It’s highly recommended to identify risks while doing inventory management and prepare a contingency plan.
 This plan should have the name of people responsible for a particular area, how they will respond to certain situations, communication hierarchy, etc.